crytic/optik/README.md

   - [x] Load and run a single transaction
   - [ ] Run a series of transactions
   - [x] Handle possible REVERT by using snapshoting
-  - [ ] Provide a callback API for events (pass the runner as argument to the callback, everything else is accessible from there)
-    - [ ] Pushing new runtime / new transaction
-    - [ ] Deleting a runtime / end transaction
   - Handle re-entrency:
     - [x] Hold a stack of `MaatEngine` instances on re-entrency
     - [ ] Automatically make a copy of the top-level engine on re-entrency